-The fingerprint scanner is gone, and in its place is a new camera array capable of capturing a face map that is, according to Apple, 20 times less likely to be hacked than a Touch ID fingerprint.
+Apple made a big change when it released the iPhone X: It ditched Touch ID fingerprint security for a new face-based biometric sign-on tool called Face ID.
+The fingerprint scanner on most post-iPhone X Apple products is gone, and in its place is a new camera array capable of capturing a face map that is, according to Apple, 20 times less likely to be hacked than a Touch ID fingerprint.

 - What is Face ID?
 Face ID is Apple’s newest form of biometric security.
-Instead of using a fingerprint, as with Touch ID, Face ID uses the owner’s face captured using the front-facing camera on an iPhone X.
+Instead of using a fingerprint, as with Touch ID, Face ID uses the owner’s face captured using the front-facing camera on iPhone X and newer devices.

 - Who does Face ID affect?
-Face ID affects anyone who plans to use an iPhone X, as that's the only device that will have the feature available for now.
-All-new hardware in the X-series iPhone is required for it to function properly.
-Tech professionals will also need to be ready to address questions and issues that users, developers, and CIOs may have about Face ID.
+Face ID affects anyone who plans to use an iPhone X or newer Apple device.
+Tech professionals will need to be ready to address questions and issues that users, developers and CIOs (chief information officers) may have about Face ID.

 - How do I use Face ID?
-Enrolling in Face ID is similar to setting up Touch ID—you scan your face and move it to slightly different angles to get a total map that the phone can recognize.
+Enrolling in Face ID is similar to setting up Touch ID; you scan your face and move it to slightly different angles to get a total map the phone can recognize.

 What is Face ID?

-Still unlocking your phone with a fingerprint?
-How primitive!
-The modern smartphone user, provided they get an iPhone X when it launches, is unlocking their device with a glance.
+Unlocking your phone with a fingerprint is nearly a thing of the past.
+The modern smartphone user, provided they have the latest Apple products, is unlocking their device with a glance.

 Face ID maps faces in a similar way to how Touch ID maps fingerprints: It doesn’t store an image, but instead makes a map of the face using data points.
 When those data points match up with a face, it triggers an unlock.

-Apple maps faces with a new front-facing camera array called the TrueDepth camera system.
+Apple maps faces with its front-facing camera array called the TrueDepth camera system.
 In addition to an improved camera, the TrueDepth system uses a dot map projected onto the face that is captured using infrared light.

-Once captured using light, the dot map is sent to the Secure Enclave on the A11 chip, where it is checked against existing records, just like a fingerprint.
+Once captured using light, the dot map is sent to the Secure Enclave on the device’s chip, where it is checked against existing records, just like a fingerprint.

 Face ID can also be used for other things that Touch ID used to do, like paying with Apple Pay or verifying your identity with apps.
-Another important note: There is no Touch ID sensor on the iPhone X, so if you want one of those devices, you had better be comfortable with Face ID.
+Another important note: There is no Touch ID sensor on the devices that support Face ID, so if you want the newest flagship hardware Apple has to offer you had better be comfortable with Face ID.

 Why does Face ID matter?

-For starters, Face ID could be a huge boost to smartphone security—with 20x less likelihood it could be cracked by a random person, Face ID might make breaking into a device much harder than it was in the past.
+Face ID is 20 times less likely to be cracked by a random person than Touch ID, which means that Face ID makes breaking into a device much harder than in the past.

-Face scanning technology is by no means new.
-Android has had Trusted Face unlocking since Lollipop.
-Google, however, warns that Trusted Face is less secure than a PIN, pattern, or password: “Someone who looks similar to you could unlock your phone,” it said.
+But face scanning technology is by no means new.
+Android has had Trusted Face unlocking since Lollipop in 2014.
+Google warns that Trusted Face is less secure than a PIN, pattern, or password: “Someone who looks similar to you could unlock your phone,” it said.

-Apple’s Face ID matters because it has improved on facial recognition.
-If Apple is correct in the power of its TrueDepth system and the way it stores Face ID data, it may push the industry toward wider use, acceptance, and trust of face-based biometrics.
+Apple’s Face ID has improved on facial recognition with its TrueDepth infrared scanning system.
+If Apple is correct in the power of TrueDepth and the way it stores Face ID data, it may push the industry toward wider use, acceptance, and trust of face-based biometrics.

 - Video: Three reasons the iPhone X is compelling for business (TechRepublic)